briancmorrison/brian_data606/README.md

 ![image](https://user-images.githubusercontent.com/80338181/183307425-a5f42ec1-d7c7-434e-84fa-e007cd2faead.png#gh-light-mode-only)
 ![image](https://user-images.githubusercontent.com/80338181/183307470-2335ae61-f8c8-4b69-8568-0d1a4da2753d.png#gh-dark-mode-only)

 There are a multitude of approaches to handling null values in a dataset, including value imputation, feature combination, dimensionality reduction, or simple removal.
+While each method generally has unique advantages and potential disadvantages, this project excluded any columns containing null values based on Google Colaboratory resource constraints.
+This is discussed in more detail in the future directions portion of the Conclusions & Final Thoughts section, dropping data points that may contain salient information for models to become attuned to is almost certain to degrade overall classification performance.

+This approach resulted in 20 remaining columns, with 1 being the Transaction ID identifying key and 1 being the isFraud class identifier - so a total of 18 features were retained for the models.
+They included the transaction date, transaction amount, product type, card type, and several counting features.
+One additional feature, card type, was also removed based on resource constraints, as encoding the categorical feature would have resulted in the addition of over 700 new columns.
+After this, 17 features remained for the models to be trained on.

 #### Feature Encoding & Scaling

 Following the removal of null values, the next step in preparing our dataset for introduction to machine learning models is encoding categorical variables.
+A significant number of categorical features contained null values and were therefore removed in the previous step.
+However, the remaining categorical column, product type, needed to be converted to a numerically typed column through One Hot Encoding - a process by which unique categories from the feature are "popped" out into separate columns, with binary values indicating whether or not the record is associated with the category.
+The process is relatively straightforward, and resulted in the addition of 5 new columns to the dataset.

 **Figure 2** - Feature distributions prior to scaling.